Wessex Archaeology invites applications for the following post:

 - Potential for hybrid working, with agreed time shared between the office and home with IT support;

 What you must do

-If you think you’re the right person for us, please submit a completed application form, which is available to download below, together with a copy of your CV and any other information that will support your application.
-These must be returned by e-mail to email@example.com by close of business on Friday 5 March December 2021.
+If you think you’re the right person for us, please submit a completed application form, which is available from the vacancies page on our website https://www.wessexarch.co.uk/vacancies, together with a copy of your CV and any other information that will support your application.
+These must be returned by email to firstname.lastname@example.org by close of business on 12th August 2022.

-All applicants must have the legal right to work in the UK without restrictions.
+Whilst Wessex Archaeology welcomes applications from all sections of the community and is committed to promoting equality of opportunity, it is essential that the successful candidate must by the start of their employment have permission to work in the UK.
 Proof of identity and eligibility to work in the UK will be required prior to commencement of employment.